 Anxiety is Normal

-It’s worth reminding them that anxiety is also a normal part of emotional responses and not necessarily symptoms of a mental health issue or anxiety disorder.
-As above, the simple act of acknowledging that anxiety is a normal and expected response to this current situation may be helpful to them.
+It's worth reminding your teen that anxiety is also a normal part of emotional responses and not necessarily symptoms of a mental health issue or anxiety disorder.
+As above, the simple act of acknowledging that anxiety is a normal and expected response to stressful situations may be helpful to them.

 Use Anxiety to Spur Practical Action